splunk/observability-workshop/docs/smartagent/nginx.md

 Validate you are seeing metrics in the UI by going to **Dashboards → NGINX → NGINX Servers**

 !!! tip
-    You can again apply the filter `kubernetes_cluster: [YOUR_INITIALS]-SFX-WORKSHOP` to focus on only your metrics.
+    You can again apply the filter `kubernetes_cluster: HOSTNAME-app-dev-workshop` to focus on only your metrics.
+Replace HOSTNAME with the actual hostname of your instance.

 ![NGINX Dashboard](../images/smartagent/nginx-dashboard.png){: .zoom}